RC-88/bf528_project_5/README.md

 With the use of cuffdiff, we identified 2,139 genes that were differentially expressed between the two samples, cardiac tissue from postnatal day 0 versus adult mice.
 Table 2 shows the top 10 differentially expressed genes between the two samples, and Figure 4A shows the distribution of log2 fold change of all the significant genes.
 Out of the 2,139 differentially expressed genes, 1,084 are up-regulated genes while 1,055 are down-regulated genes.
 A histogram of the log2 fold changes for both up- and down-regulated genes is illustrated in Figure 4B.
 The left side of the histogram represents the down-regulated genes while the right side of the histogram shows the up-regulated genes.

-Table 2: Top 10 genes that are differentially expressed between the neonatal and adult mouse samples.
+<b>Table 2:</b> Top 10 genes that are differentially expressed between the neonatal and adult mouse samples.

 <img src="table_2.png"></img>

 <img src="figure_4.png"></img>

-Figure 4: Distribution of log2 fold change of all significant genes (A) and distribution of log2 fold change for both up- and down-regulated genes (B).
+<b>Figure 4:</b> Distribution of log2 fold change of all significant genes (A) and distribution of log2 fold change for both up- and down-regulated genes (B).
 In Figure 4B, the left handed-side are the down-regulated genes while the right-handed side are the up-regulated genes.

 To identify biological pathways that associated with the cardiac generation of neonatal mice as opposed to adult mice, DAVID was used to provide annotations of the genes regarding their roles in biological processes, cellular components, and molecular functions.
 The top 3 functional clusters obtained from DAVID analysis are shown in Table 3.
 The enrichment terms for the top three clusters shown similar results as reported in the original paper (O’Meara et al., 2015, Figure 1D).
 For instance, the enrichment terms associated with mitochondrion (PRDX3, ACAT1, ECHS1, SLC25A11, PHYH) and sarcomere (PDLIM5, PYGM, MYOZ2, DES, CSRP3, TCAP, CRYAB) were highly expressed in the cardiac tissue of adult mice as opposed to tissue from neonatal mice.
 Reversely, genes that involved in cell cycle (CDC7, E2F8, CDK7, CDC26, CDC6, E2F1, CDC27, CDC45, RAD51, AURKB, CDC23) were highly expressed in neonatal mice but down-regulated in adult mice (Figure 5).
 Table 3: Gene enrichment terms associated with the up- and down- regulated genes obtained from DAVID analysis. *** indicates similar results were reported in original paper.

 <img src="figure_6.png"></img>

-Figure 5: FPKM values of representative sarcomere, mitochondrial, and cell cycle related genes that were differentially expressed in heart tissue from postnatal day 0 (P0), 4 (P4), and 7 (P7) and adult (Ad) animals.
+<b>Figure 5:</b> FPKM values of representative sarcomere, mitochondrial, and cell cycle related genes that were differentially expressed in heart tissue from postnatal day 0 (P0), 4 (P4), and 7 (P7) and adult (Ad) animals.

 # Discussion